funtruth/MafiaBox-Dev/README.md

 ## 06/01/2019
 ### Major
 - [x] remove mathType & DEFAULT_ASSIGN, fully replace with parse implementation

 ### Minor
-- [ ] figuring out how to pass props properly through LogicParse
-- [ ] Declared variables no longer store their state in the logicItem, but at the top-level of the Logic itself.
-Therefore, a check needs to take place when deleting logicItems.

-### Minor
 - [x] parseType.number implementation